-Bitcoin has been gaining incremental interest among investors as an unique form of asset class.
+Bitcoin has been gaining incremental interest among investors as a unique form of asset class.
 Bitcoin offers exceptional value as non-correlated and censorship-resistant investment.
 However the threshold for starting acquiring bitcoin might be high for some traditional investors.
-On these grounds, Coinmotion has developed a private cryptobanking service, especially aligned for entry-level clients looking for a way to make their first investments in bitcoin in a trusted and transparent manner.
-Private Cryptobanking promises to deliver value to clients by executing all transactions with a full mandate or act as a consultative partner.
+On these grounds, Coinmotion has developed a Coinmotion Wealth service, especially aligned for entry-level clients looking for a way to make their first investments in bitcoin in a trusted and transparent manner.
+Coinmotion Wealth promises to deliver value to clients by executing all transactions with a full mandate or act as a consultative partner.

 Coinmotion is operated by Prasos Ltd, a Finnish fintech company regulated by the Financial Supervisory Authority of Finland as an authorised Payment Institution and registered Virtual Asset Service Provider for virtual asset exchange and wallet provider (custody).
 Prasos has an extensive track record and reputation within the bitcoin & digital asset industry.